WrestleMania 21: Storylines

-Triple H as World Heavyweight Champion.
+Triple H as Raw's World Heavyweight Champion.

 At New Year's Revolution on January 9, Triple H won an Elimination Chamber match to win the vacant World Heavyweight Championship by last eliminating Randy Orton following outside interference from Evolution members Batista and Ric Flair.
 Three weeks later at the Royal Rumble, Triple H successfully defended the title against Orton while Batista won the Royal Rumble match, earning the right to compete in the main event of WrestleMania 21 against the champion of his choice.
 On the February 7 episode of Raw, Triple H defeated Edge to retain the World Heavyweight Championship due to Batista's interference.
 Afterward, as Batista raised Triple H's hand and his championship, Batista got a close look at the World Heavyweight Championship, then stared Triple H down, looking as if he was thinking about challenging Triple H for the title.
 In an attempt to persuade Batista to challenge WWE Champion John "Bradshaw" Layfield (JBL) rather than him at WrestleMania, Triple H concocted a scheme to have Batista run over by a limousine resembling the one used by JBL.
 Initially, Batista did not want help from Evolution and wanted to confront JBL by himself.
 Triple H insisted that Evolution accompany Batista anyway, saving him from the oncoming limousine.
 Batista became aware of the plot while eavesdropping on his fellow Evolution members and signed a contract guaranteeing him a match with Triple H at WrestleMania, thus leaving Evolution and officially turning him face.
 Batista pretended to sign with the SmackDown! brand, giving Triple H and Flair the "thumbs up", but turned it into a "thumbs down" (alluding to the way Randy Orton was kicked out of Evolution after becoming World Heavyweight Champion at SummerSlam in August 2004) before attacking the pair.
 This led to Batista's departure from the stable.